What Scary Rides Should You Avoid at the Florida Resort?

 - Plan some sumptuous meals.

 With so many choices, dining at Disney World can be a joyful experience.
 And it doesn’t involve safety restraints or scream-inducing inversions.
-With so many choices, it can also be overwhelming, so consult this rundown of the best restaurants at Disney World.
+With so many choices, it can also be overwhelming (which could cause its own kind of anxiety), so consult our rundown of the best restaurants at Disney World.

 - Go shopping.